Understanding Creativity

 Defining Personality Traits

 Personality traits are characteristic patterns of thoughts, feelings, and behaviors that distinguish one person from another.
-These traits are usually consistent over time and across different situations.
-They range from aspects such as extraversion and introversion to openness to experience, conscientiousness, agreeableness, and neuroticism.

 Is Creativity a Personality Trait?